bosley/sxs/pkg/runtime/THEORY.md

     - 7 Channels "A-F" and all topics (uint16 size) can be freely used.
 I like to think of these similar to "registers" that subscribers are notified about on change.

+4) Core commands
+    - minimal actions to perform primitive tasks
+    - akin to machine instructions, though more complex in form
+    - intended to be expanded and used as the backend for a higher level, more sane language set

 # Core concepts

 ## KV Store